mend/renovate-ce-ee/docs/setup-for-bitbucket-data-center.md

 ### Note:
 - Adding the Renovate Bot user to a **project** will install Renovate on **all repositories** in the project (current and future).
-- Giving the Renovate Bot user `global Admin` user access will install Renovate on **all repositories** on the Bitbucket server.
+- Giving the Renovate Bot user `global Admin` user access will install Renovate on **all repositories** on Bitbucket Data Center.

 ### How to add Renovate Bot to a Repository